Smart Pricing

 StepHow much to change per step: percentage or fixed amount

-FloorThe lowest the price can go: % from original, fixed minimum, or market floor
+FloorThe lowest the price can go: % from original, fixed minimum, market floor, or cost + % margin

 ResetOptionally reset price back to original after hitting the floor